IG-ESPORTS/tronsr-template/COMMUNITY_PLAN.md

 ## Phase 1: SR Election

-Tron offers 115,200 TRX to all candidates, delivered proportionately, to the total number of votes during SR cycles every twenty-four hours.
+Tron offers 115,200 TRX to all candidates, delivered proportionately, to the total number of votes during SR cycles every six hours.
 During the candidacy phase:

 IG intends to distribute 100% of TRX rewards to voters; the amount of TRX voters receive will depend on the percentage of individual’s daily vote contributions.

 Moreover, IG will distribute IGG equivalent to the TRX reward total to a factor of 300% to all voters, all early voters will be rewarded for their support.

-For example, if you receive 10000 TRX you would also receive 15000 IGG.
+For example, if you receive 10000 TRX you would also receive 30000 IGG.

 ## Phase 2: IGGenesis: The Esports Revolution